Best Medicare Advantage Plans in Florida (2026)

 Medicare Advantage Plans for Florida Residents

 Medicare Advantage plans bundle hospital and medical coverage through private insurers as an alternative to Original Medicare.
-Most plans also include dental, vision and prescription drug coverage that traditional Medicare doesn't offer.
+Most plans also include dental and vision coverage that traditional Medicare doesn't offer, plus Part D prescription drug benefits.

 • CMS Star Ratings: Medicare scores plans from 1 to 5 stars based on quality of care and customer satisfaction.
 Higher ratings reflect better overall performance and member experience.